asifshaik8639/dynamic-drag-drap-demo/README.md

 1. **Follow the Instructions**

-   - This project is created on top Vite + React + SWC for simplicity
+   - This project is created on top Vite + React + SWC for simplicity and for demo purposes.

    ```sh
    - git clone https://github.com/asifshaik8639/dynamic-drag-drap-demo.git